opendicom/DECK_WebTransport/doc/README.md

 This project has been published as an ieee paper published during IEEE MeMeA 2026 conference in Montevideo, April 2026.

 Paper, slides and banner are copied here.

-The folder subprojects contains the documentation relative to each of them.